 - Hearne, Kevin.
 Hounded.
 New York: Del Ray, 2011.

-- Juster, Norman.
+- Juster, Norton.
 Illustrated by Jules Feiffer.
 The Phantom Tollbooth.
 New York: Scholastic, 1961.

 - Riordin, Rick.
 The Dark Prophecy.
 New York: Hyperion Books, 2017.